 - Combustion Control – Thermal mass flow meters assist in accurately measuring the natural gas fuel to a combustion source to control the fuel-to-air ratio to obtain optimum combustion.
-For more information see Combustion Efficiency
+For more information, see Combustion Efficiency.

 - Submetering – A facility with multiple combustion sources may wish to monitor the flow rate to each source through submetering.
 Submetering helps evaluate the efficiency of the different combustion operations or may be used for internal billing to various departments.

 - Time of Day Usage – Many flow meters provide the total flow over a given period.
-Gas utility companies use thermal mass flow meters in their pipelines to obtain a real-time measurement of the natural gas flow rate at different locations.
+Gas utility companies use thermal mass flow meters in their pipelines to obtain a real-time natural gas flow rate at different locations.
 This information helps evaluate the capabilities of the existing pipeline system and provides information for determining future growth and modifications.
 For more information, visit Natural Gas Distribution (Non-Custody Transfer Applications).

-For these applications thermal mass flow meters provide:
+For these applications, thermal mass flow meters provide: